-- A. Annually review and approve the Medication Error Reduction Plan (MERP), Infection Control Plan, Environment of Care Management Program, Emergency Operations Plan, Utilization Review Plan, Risk Management Plan, Trauma Performance Improvement Plan, and the Patient Safety Plan. - B. Regularly reviews progress to the aforementioned plans. - C. Reviews quarterly quality indicators to evaluate patient care and delivery of services and takes appropriate actions based on patient and process outcomes; - D. Reviews recommendations for performance improvement activities based on patterns and trends identified by the proactive risk reduction programs and from the various Health System committees; - E. Elicits and clarifies suspected or identified problems in the provision of service, quality, or safety standards that may require further investigation;
+- A. Annually review and approve the Medication Error Reduction Plan (MERP), Infection Control Plan, Environment of Care Management Program, Utilization Review Plan, Risk Management Plan, Trauma Performance Improvement Plan, and the Patient Safety Plan. - B. Regularly reviews progress to the aforementioned plans. - C. Reviews quarterly quality indicators to evaluate patient care and delivery of services and takes appropriate actions based on patient and process outcomes; - D. Reviews recommendations for performance improvement activities based on patterns and trends identified by the proactive risk reduction programs and from the various Health System committees: - E. Elicits and clarifies suspected or identified problems in the provision of service, quality, or safety standards that may require further investigation; - F. Reviews and approves chartered Performance Improvement Teams as recommended by the

-- F. Reviews and approves chartered Performance Improvement Teams as recommended by the Performance Improvement Committee (PIC).
-Not all performance improvement efforts require a chartered team; - G. Reviews progress reports from chartered teams and assists to address and overcome identified barriers; - H. Reviews summaries and recommendations of Event Analysis/Root Cause Analysis (RCA) and Failure Mode Effects Analysis (FMEA) activities. - I. Oversees the radiation safety program, including nuclear medicine and radiation oncology and evaluates the services provided and make recommendations to the MEC. - J. Oversees the Infection Control, Pharmacy & Therapeutics, and Antibiotic Stewardship program and monitors compliance with their respective plans. - K. Oversees the Trauma Program and monitors compliance with the Trauma Performance Improvement plan.
+- Performance Improvement Committee (PIC).
+Not all performance improvement efforts require a chartered team; - G. Reviews progress reports from chartered teams and assists to address and overcome identified barriers; - H. Reviews summaries and recommendations of Event Analysis/Root Cause Analysis (RCA) and Failure Mode Effects Analysis (FMEA) activities. - I. Oversees the radiation safety program, including nuclear medicine and radiation oncology and evaluates the services provided and make recommendations to the MEC. - J. Oversees the Trauma Program and monitors compliance with the Trauma Performance Improvement plan.